Unlock rally in hotels, multiplexes and retails stocks may fizzle out

-While unlocking of the economy is boosting the overall market, it has also improved sentiment towards stocks belonging to sectors such as hotels, retail and multiplexes, which were sharply hit due the pandemic.
+While the gradual relaxation of lockdown restrictions has been positive for the market, it has also improved sentiment for stocks in sectors such as hotels, retail and multiplexes, which were the hardest hit due to the pandemic.
 Many stocks from these sectors have gained 30 to over 100 per cent in the last three months, outperforming the 26.5 per cent rise in the BSE Sensex during the same period.

-There is little doubt that things now are not as bad as they were a couple of months back and the market is now looking beyond FY21 earnings.
-However, the point is whether the current rally is sustainable, ...
+There is little doubt that things now are not as bad as they were a couple of months back and the market is now looking beyond FY21 financials.
+However, the key issue whether the rally will ...

 TO READ THE FULL STORY, SUBSCRIBE NOW NOW AT JUST Rs